JoelLei121/Poster-Annotation-Tool/README.md

-This is a graduation project, a poster annotation tool for poster layout generation.
+This is a graduation project of @JoelLei121, a poster annotation tool for poster layout generation.

 ## Frontend